Some days are simply sublime…

 You can also see that by shooting further back I am able to crop and rotate to add drama to the pose.

-I do this to almost every shot that I produce, for both myself and my clients.
+I do this to almost every shot that I produce, for both myself and for my clients.

 The 42mp images that the Sony A7RIII camera renders make this flexible and easy.